Choices in Ticket Scanner Systems Indoors and Out

 USB connected scanners

-Connected to the USB port of an Internet connected laptop or desktop computer, a USB scanner is an excellent, rapid scanning, and inexpensive barcode scanner providing real-time access to the ThunderTix ticket database.
+Connected to the USB port of an Internet connected tablet, laptop or desktop computer, a USB scanner is an excellent, rapid scanning, and inexpensive barcode scanner providing real-time access to the ThunderTix ticket database.

 Internet connected portable scanner